opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ## Highlight

-Highlighting the search term(s) in the results is a useful feature that a lot of users expect out of a search engine.
+Highlighting the search term(s) in the results is a useful feature that a lot of users expect.

-To highlight the search terms, add a highlight object outside of the query block:
+To highlight the search terms, add a `highlight` parameter outside of the query block:

 ```json
 GET shakespeare/_search